PiyushIIITD/CUDAatScaleForTheEnterpriseCourseProjectTemplate/README.md

 Make sure the dependencies mentioned in [Dependencies]() section above are installed.

 ## Build and Run
+just build by make and do a ./cuda_K-means

 ### Windows
 The Windows samples are built using the Visual Studio IDE.
 Solution files (.sln) are provided for each supported version of Visual Studio, using the format: